csmathguy/csmathguy/README.md

  * Mindfulness - "Our life is shaped by our mind, for we become what we think."
 Buddha

 ### Availability:
-I'm generally available between 7 AM - 7 PM PST in some capacity.
+I'm generally available between 7 AM - 5 PM EST.

 ### Topics that interest me:
  * Artifical Intelligence